-Since the Saville abuse enquiry, we know how abuse can be “hidden in plain sight” and we know how prevalent it is across society.
-We also know how damaging it was to those affected by it – both physically and mentally, causing irreversible mental health problems.
+Since the Saville abuse enquiry, we know how abuse can be “hidden in plain sight” and we know now how prevalent it is across society.
+We also know how damaging it was to those affected by it – both physically and mentally, often causing irreversible mental health problems.

 Quite apart from reminding me that we often “know nothing” about a person’s life experience until we ask, these revelations about abuse in sport also remind me to not miss the signs of these affects of abuse just because the adult in front of me is rich, famous and talented.